jlubranos/D3-Challenge/README.md

                 "healthcare":"Lacks Healthcare (%)"
             };

-As selections are made on either the X or Y axis functions are called to:
+As selections are made on either the X or Y axis, functions are called to:

 * Change the scatterplot title.
 * Set the scale for the X or Y axis according which is selected.